wp-plugins/role-scoper/readme.txt

 == Changelog ==

-= 1.3.12-dev =
+= 1.3.12 - 3 Dec 2010 =
+* BugFix : Page Parent automatically changed (possibly to an invalid selection) when a page is edited by a limited user who cannot fully edit current parent
 * BugFix : Category Manager restrictions were not applied for WP Editors
-* BugFix : "Navigation Menus" checkbox displayed inappropriate in Roles > Options > Realm > Taxonomy Usage
+* BugFix : "Navigation Menus" checkbox displayed inappropriately in Roles > Options > Realm > Taxonomy Usage
+* BugFix : Invalid filtering results after other template/plugin code manually changed current user via call to wp_set_current_user
 * Change : Default to requiring site-wide Editor or Administrator role for role/restriction assignment
 * Compat : Revisionary - Was causing duplicate checkboxes for Pending Revision Notification in some cases
 * Compat : Revisionary - Some qualifying users were not included in Pending Revision Notification checkboxes if internal cache was disabled
 * Compat : Revisionary - All authors to see and edit revisions submitted on their posts (unless HIDE_REVISIONS_FROM_AUTHOR is defined)
-* BugFix : Invalid filtering results after other template/plugin code manually changed current user via call to wp_set_current_user

 = 1.3.11 - 26 Nov 2010 =